catherinezucker/dustcurve/README.md

 - model.ipynb : A jupyter notebook containing details of our statistical modeling, and the application of our analysis to simulated data
 - tutorial. ipynb: A jupyter notebook containing sample analysis on real data, and walking through the required steps to run the MCMC code yourself
+- simulated_data.h5: the required data file needed to run model.ipynb.
+Model.ipynb creates this file as part of its script, but if you download this directly, you only need to run the part of the notebook containing the MCMC code
+- pixclass.py : a class that contains our data and metadata; in our case, it holds all the stellar posterior arrays, stellar coordinates, and CO intensity information for a single pixel
+- io.py: